-- Keeping Up With News and Trends Anxiety fatigue can lead to apathy in regards to popular media, current events, or keeping up your appearance regarding fashion.
-The world around you seems to become less important as your body and brain become more occupied with their struggles to function properly.
+- Keeping Up With News and Trends Anxiety fatigue can lead to apathy in regards to popular media, current events, or keeping up your appearance regarding trends.
+The world seems to become less important as your body and brain become more occupied with their struggles to function properly.
 A resulting inability to engage in an average conversation can lead to a disconnect with the people you know and meet, as well as feelings of loneliness and isolation.

 - Your Busy Schedule In the modern world, there seems to be no end of things you are expected to do.
 You are expected to be answering your phone, driving from place to place or catching buses, getting to meetings on time and picking up groceries.
 When you are fatigued, simple things like having a phone conversation or driving yourself to work become complicated and even potentially hazardous.
 An inability to concentrate, as well as tiredness and slower reaction times, can mean that you do things like misunderstand important messages or crash your car, which further complicates your already busy days.

 - Job Competition Job competition in the modern world is fierce, and being at your best when at work can be crucial to maintaining a good life for yourself, and/or your family.
 When you are suffering from anxiety fatigue, it means you are not able to perform as well in any situation as you otherwise would be.
 This can be detrimental to customer service, to managing others, to getting along with coworkers, to almost any other part of your job you can think of.
-Work is one of the places where your competence matters most, and where you literally can't afford to struggle.
+Work is one of the places where your competence matters most, and where you feel the most that vulnerabilities cannot be shown.